pdavis99/music-streaming-analytics/README.md.txt

 ## 🔍 Popularity Analysis
 **Question:** What makes a song popular?
-- Compare `danceability`, `energy`, and `valence` with popularity scores.
-- Identify audio features most correlated with popularity.

 We analyzed audio features such as danceability, energy, valence, acousticness, instrumentalness, and tempo to see how they relate to popularity.

 Correlation analysis was performed in Python (pandas).

-🔹 Correlation with Popularity
+### 🔹 Correlation with Popularity

 | Feature          | Correlation with Popularity | Interpretation |
 |------------------|-----------------------------|----------------|